Instructions for the witness of a criminal case

 Testifying is a citizen duty, which cannot be refused.
 Witnesses are usually summoned to court at the threat of a fine.
 A witness shall receive a written summons to the trial.
 He/she must attend court at the mentioned time, unless he/she has such a hindrance due to which he/she cannot attend.
 Such a hindrance may be, for example, and illness or the interruption of public transport.
 The hindrance is approved by the chairman of the trial, i.e. The judge.
 The hindrance must be informed in advance to the chairman of the trial or the person, who has requested the witness to be summoned to court.
 If the hindrance is an illness, the witness must provide a medical certificate to the court.

 On the wall of the court’s waiting room, there is a list which indicates the order in which criminal cases shall be handled.
 The entire processing time is difficult to estimate; the witness should prepare to wait for his/her turn.
 The handling of some cases may have to be cancelled at this stage, e.g. Due to the fact that one of the parties concerned has not arrived.
 The witnesses are called to the court room one by one.
 They are only there while they testify.
 The witness may not however leave the court’s session location before the handling of the case has ended, unless the chairman of the trial has given permission.

-The witness swears the witness oath or provides assurance.
-The oath is usually given, when the witness is a member of the church.
-The witness may however decide whether to swear the oath or give assurance.
-In a criminal case, certain relatives do not however swear the oath.
-The oath or assurance is repeated after the chairman.
+The witness provides assurance.
+In a criminal case, certain relatives do not however give assurance.
+The assurance is repeated after the chairman.